openvinotoolkit/openvino/docs/OV_Converter_UG/prepare_model/convert_model/MO_OVC_transition.md

 Cutting Off Parts of a Model
 ############################

 In new conversion API input and output model cutting is no longer available.
-It is recommended to perform cutting in original framework instead.
+It is recommended to perform cutting in the original framework instead.
-Below are examples of input and output cutting for TensorFlow protobuf, TensorFlow SavedModel and ONNX formats in legacy conversion API with example of how to perform identical cut in original framework.
+Below are examples of input and output cutting for TensorFlow protobuf, TensorFlow SavedModel, and ONNX formats in legacy conversion API, including examples of how to perform identical cut in the original framework.
-For PyTorch, TensorFlow 2 Keras and PaddlePaddle it is recommended to change original model code to perform model cut.
+For PyTorch, TensorFlow 2 Keras, and PaddlePaddle, it is recommended to change the original model code to perform the model cut.

 ``TensorFlow protobuf format / tf.Graph / tf.GraphDef``
 #######################################################